Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Turn on S3 Block Public Access from the account level.
 - [ ] Create an Amazon Event Bridge (Amazon CloudWatch Events) rule to enforce that all S3 objects are private.
-- [ ] Use Amazon Inspector to search for S3 buckets and to automatically reset S3 ACLs if any public S3 buckets are found.
+- [ ] Use Amazon Inspector to search for S3 buckets and to automatically reset S3 `ACL`s if any public S3 buckets are found.
-- [ ] Use S3 Object Lambda to examine S3 ACLs and to change any public S3 ACLs to private.
+- [ ] Use S3 Object Lambda to examine S3 `ACL`s and to change any public S3 `ACL`s to private.

 ### An Amazon S3 Inventory report reveals that more than 1 million objects in an S3 bucket are not encrypted These objects must be encrypted, and all future objects must be encrypted at the time they are written.
 Which combination of actions should a SysOps administrator take to meet these requirements?
 (Select TWO)